Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 The top level provides an excellent view since the room is a three-sided pyramid with windows all around.

 If you're committed to reducing your carbon footprint while traveling, Amazon Jungle Palace is a place for you.
+This unusual floating hotel uses state-of-the-art technology to ensure sustainable tourism.
+The Amazon Jungle Palace seems like it's in the heart of the Amazon rainforest on Lake Salvador.

 Is it a hotel or a time machine straight out of a science fiction film?
 It could easily be the latter since Hotel Jested offers retro and future-forward rooms.

+You can reach the tower on foot or by cable car, but the trip to the top is well worth the effort.
 Once at the top, you have a phenomenal view over Northern Bohemia (and Liberec) and even Poland and Germany!

+If all you need is peace and quiet, check out Hotel Punta Grande.
 Located far from the only town on the remote island of El Hierro, it's undoubtedly not marred with hordes of tourists.

 Dennis and Frances had been carving wooden dogs for many years before creating their most enormous artwork – Dog Bark Park Inn.

-The three-story house has room for four: a double bed in the belly and two mattresses on the loft in the dog's head.
+This giant wooden beagle holds a comfortable suit and, unsurprisingly, is decorated with dozens of dog-related memorabilia.
+The three-story house has room for four: a double bed in the belly and two mattresses in the loft of the dog's head.

-The state of Idaho in the USA is a proud producer of local beer and wine, and now it has the world's largest beagle too!
+The state of Idaho in the USA is a proud producer of local beer and wine, and now it has the world's largest beagle, too!

-The hundred-year-old Ship In The Ice will make you feel like you're a daring traveler on a polar expedition.
+The hundred-year-old Ship In The Ice will make you feel like you're a daring traveler on a polar expedition, except without all the hardship and danger and with the added joys of husky sledding and five-course meals.

 They built the boat in the German port city of Flensburg in 1910.
 The schooner was first used as a lightship under the name FS Kalkgrund II, like a floating lighthouse.
+During World War II, the boat was renamed Flensburg by the Nazi German navy, and it was equipped with an air rifle.

+Houshi Onsen is a stunning wooden ryokan (Japanese inn) that was built in 1875 at the source of a hot spring.
 The owner, Okamura, welcomes guests of Ryokan Chojukan at Hoshi Onsen with green tea.
-The traditional hotel has been family owned for seven generations.
+The traditional hotel has been family-owned for seven generations.

 Furnished in traditional Japanese style, it feels like stepping back in time.
 Most rooms are equipped with modern electronics, but the oldest rooms appear just as they did when the ryokan first opened.

-But arguably, Museumotel, with its psychedelic 50s and 60s-inspired interiors, is more of a throwback to the past.
+These bizarre concrete houses are the 1960s vision for future homes: cheap, functional, and aesthetic.
+But arguably, Museumotelin Raon-l'Étape, France, with its psychedelic 50s and 60s-inspired interiors, is more of a throwback to the past.

-Today the area is a private museum, and you can stay and experience what it must be like to live in a bubble village.
+The buildings are examples of the “concrete veil” style of architecture, which seeks to create cheap, functional, and aesthetic houses.
+Today, the area is a private museum, and you can stay and experience what it must be like to live in a bubble village.

 The Boot in New Zealand looks like it's taken straight out of a nursery rhyme.
 Everything about it is cozy, welcoming, and sweet.
+The fairytale-like boot is located in the heart of the Tasman region, surrounded by beaches, mountains, and other natural and human-made wonders.

 The cute standalone cottage has one bedroom upstairs with a Juliet balcony with views of the courtyard and the pond.

 If you want to glimpse into the future on your holiday, Japan is undoubtedly the right destination.
+RAtHenn-Na Hotel, robots will serve you, and you will open your room with facial recognition instead of a conventional key card.

+Henn-Na Hotel is the world's first to have a fully-robot staff, so this place is for you if you are into AI and robotics.
 At check-in, you may be greeted by a human-like robot, but it is also possible that a polite velociraptor will welcome you.
 Anything can happen at this weird hotel!

 In addition to the receptionists, some robots can help you with your luggage, and each room has a personal robot that can turn off the lights for you.